-Intimate care procedures (ICP) will be carried out in Medical Room AKA Galaxy Room
+Intimate care procedures (ICP) will be carried out in our Medical Room.

 Procedures will be carried out in a COVID-safe way according to the school's risk assessment and COVID-19 protocol.

 When carrying out procedures, the school will provide staff with: